 When Voyager 1's sensors sounded the alarm, the excitement at NASA's Jet Propulsion Laboratory in Pasadena, California, was palpable: The space probe had not transmitted an unexpected signal for years.
 Then, on August 25, 2012, the number of solar wind particles measured suddenly plummeted by a factor of 1,000, while the concentration of interstellar particles from cosmic rays rose by almost ten percent.
 Voyager 1 had obviously just passed the outer frontier of our solar system, also called the heliopause.

 No other man-made object had ever traveled farther from Earth.
 A historic moment.
 But not only for NASA.
 The space probe also carries a product designed by the Supelco® team in Bellefonte, Pennsylvania.
 “We are very proud that our Carbosieve is still working flawlessly,” says William “Bill” R. Betz, head of the Particle Design group at the science and technology company MilliporeSigma.

 Microscopic image Carbosieve Voyager

-Developed in the early 1970s, the special carbon molecular sieve still plays a crucial role today, 42 years after the launch of Voyager 1, in providing scientific data that is helping to broaden our view of the solar system and satisfy our inherent human curiosity about the nature of the universe.
+Developed in the early 1970s, the special carbon molecular sieve still plays a crucial role today, more than 40 years after the launch of Voyager 1, in providing scientific data that is helping to broaden our view of the solar system and satisfy our inherent human curiosity about the nature of the universe.
 The first generation of the Carbosieve series also paved the way for a host of innovations in the field of carbon-based adsorbents in the Supelco® portfolio.